Akash-Asok/Kerala-IoT-Challenge/README.md

 }

 ```

-## improvisation
+## OUTPUT
 The data from the potentiometer is displayed on the serial monitor.

-## OUTPUT

 ## OUTPUT VIDEO